-In February 2015, McAllen Housing Development Corporation (MHDC), a blended component unit of the Housing Authority, is sponsored and created by the Housing Authority of the City of McAllen, Texas, under the Public Facility Corporation Act with the broadest possible powers to assist it to acquire, construct, rehabilitate, renovate, repair, equip, furnish, finance, refinance, and place on service public facilities of the Housing Authority of the City of McAllen, Texas.
+In February 2015, McAllen Housing Development Corporation (MHDC), a blended component unit of MHA, is sponsored and created by MHA, under the Public Facility Corporation Act with the broadest possible powers to assist it to acquire, construct, rehabilitate, renovate, repair, equip, furnish, finance, refinance, and place on service public facilities of MHA.
 MHDC is non-federally funded, and via a contribution from MHFC, the McAllen Housing Development Corporation purchased a 20-unit Multi-family development - Hibiscus Apartments.